telerik/teststudio-docs/docs-teststudiodev/features/project-settings/general.md

 This property allows the user to specify whether to use the HTTP proxy in Quick Execution.

+## Web Components

+Enable or disable support for <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">Web Components</a> in Test Studio recording.
+It is enabled by default for newly created projects after Test Studio version 2020.1.

 ## Other Settings

 Specific settings related to the use and maintenance of the Test Studio project.